openstack-k8s-operators/glance-operator/docs/dev/design-decisions.md

 An update to the `keystoneEndpoint` parameter results in a reconciliation execution that switches the two affected instances (the one registered in keystone and the one proposed by the new update).

+## How Conditions are managed

+Conditions represent a critical aspect for reconciliation because they allow:

+1. to evaluate the status of a particular component validating a set of conditions
+2. give a feedback to the end user about the current state of the Deployment
+3. identify the status of the underlying GlanceAPIs and report their healhy to the upper level CR

+The document [docs/conditions]() describes the meaning of the k8s-operators shared conditions.
+Conditions are re-evaluated when a new Reconciliation loop starts, and if one of them is different from what has been previously registered, an update is performed, and it allows to give immediate feedback to the user.
+Conditions are initially marked as `Unknown`, while the general `ReadyCondition` is marked as `False` because we assume that the Deployment is in progress but not `Ready` at the same time, until the entire set of conditions are evaluated.
+Conditions can be seen as a checklist or steps within the reconciliation loop, and while the loop proceed to the end, each of them is evaluated.
+If a particular component with an associated condition is not Ready, an `error` is returned from the operator, and its failing condition is marked as `False` with an appropriate error message.
+If the end of the loop is reached, it means we passed through all the steps and the Conditions are marked to `True`: it is possible, at this point, to mark the overall `ReadyCondition` to `Status=True` as well and `Mirror` the result to the top-level CR.